 What seems certain at this point is that there is a concerted shift towards exam questions that can be marked by computer and don’t require the intervention of a human marker with expert knowledge.

 But are they at least a step in the right direction?
 Unfortunately it seems to me a case of taking one step forward but two steps back.

 But hopefully this won’t be the final step.
 Asked about music theory in an interview here on Pianodao just two weeks ago, ABRSM’s Chief Executive Michael Elliott said:

 “This is another area of active review and we will be evaluating and developing our approach to Music Theory.
 Further information about what this will involve will be available later this year so watch this space!”

 And speaking to Music Teacher magazine in February 2017, ABRSM Chief Examiner John Holmes spoke of a revised theory offer which he described as:

-So while I am perplexed by this week’s announcement from ABRSM, I remain optimistic that they will delight us very soon with a brand new Music Theory syllabus – one that is not only fit for purpose in the 21st century, but which will again confirm their standing as the world’s leading music examination board.
+So while perplexed by this week’s announcement, I remain optimistic that ABRSM will, before too long, offer a brand new Music Theory syllabus – one that is not only fit for purpose in the 21st century, but which will again confirm their standing as the world’s leading music board.

-ABRSM are an outstanding organisation, and as I have written here before, I use their products and services daily with students.
+ABRSM are an outstanding organisation, and I use their products and services daily with students.
 Where they are sometimes criticised, it is because they are a much-loved part of so many musicians’ lives, and their decisions have such wide consequences for music education worldwide.